discordjs/guide/guide/sequelize/README.md

 return message.reply(`Could not find tag: ${tagName}`);
 ```

 This is your first query.
-You are finally doing something with our data; yay!
+You are finally doing something with your data; yay!
 `.findOne()` is how you fetch a single row of data.
 The `where: { name: tagName }` makes sure you only get the row with the desired tag.
 Since the queries are asynchronous, you will need to use `await` to fetch it.
 After receiving the data, you can use `.get()` on that object to grab the data.
 If no data is received, then you can tell the user that the query returned no data.

 ### [zeta] Editing a tag